 Piaget’s Stages of Cognitive Development

-Piaget proposed that children progress through four distinct stages of intellectual development.
-Each stage is marked by changes in how kids think about and relate to the people and object in their environment.
+In Jean Piaget’s theory, he proposed that children progress through four distinct stages of intellectual development.
+Each stage is marked by changes in how kids think about and relate to the people and objects in their environment.

 1. The Sensorimotor Stage (ages 0-2)